The mountain school: The old school buildings on Everett Springs Road live on as a residence

 The former owner had bought the property a few months prior, but went ahead and sold it to Terry and Suzanne.
 There was already a septic tank and a well on the property, but the old building turned out to be more than “a few windows” away from livability.

 “It was rough,” Terry says.
-“It looks good from the road 'til you buy it and start crawling underneath it.”
+“It looks good from the road till you buy it and start crawling underneath it.”

 “The first thing I built was a bathroom,” Terry says.